 Ovarian reserve is a measure of the quantity and quality of the eggs; it is best measured by a combination of chronological age, antral follicle count (AFR) on ultrasound, and anti-mullerian hormone (AMH).

 An AFR of less than 11 reflects diminished ovarian reserve and less than 6 is severe.
 AMH levels below 1.6 have been shown to reduce the number of eggs retrieved with IVF and may predict pregnancy outcome.
 Levels below 0.4 are severe.

 Using a test to detect a low ovarian reserve in a low-risk population will result in a greater number of false-positive results (i.e. characterizing a woman with low ovarian reserve when she actually has a normal ovarian reserve).
 A recent article in JAMA showed no difference in natural pregnancy rates in women aged 30-44 years, regardless of HMA levels.

-Very low AMH levels (<=0.4) effects the outcome of IVF cycles. in 2016, a study in Fertility and Sterility, using SART data from a population of women with mean age of 39.4, cycle cancellation was 54%; of all retrieval attempts, no oocytes were obtained in 5.4% and no embryo transfer occurred in 25.1% of cycles; and the live birth rate per embryo transfer was 20.5% (9.5% per cycle start and 16.3% per retrieval) from a mean age of 36.8.
+Very low levels of AMH (<=0.4) affect the outcome of IVF cycles.
+In 2016, a study on Fertility and Sterility, using SART data from a population of women with an average age of 39.4 years, the cycle cancellation was 54%; of all recovery attempts, oocytes were not obtained in 5.4% and no embryo transfer occurred in 25.1% of cycles; and the live birth rate per embryo transfer was 20.5% (9.5% at the beginning of the cycle and 16.3% at the puncture) from an average age of 36.8 years.